axenox/onscan.js/README.md

 });
 ```

 Background: Barcode scanners operating in keyboard-mode (as opposed to clipboard-mode) work by simulating pressing keyboard keys.
-They send key codes and the browser interprets them as input.
+They send numeric key codes and the browser interprets them as input.
 This works great for letters and numbers.
 However, many barcode scanners also send additional characters depending on their configuration: e.g. the trailing enter (key code `13`), prefix or suffix codes, delimiters, and even their own "virtual" key codes.
 There are also cases, when key codes are used in a non-standard way.
 All these cases can be easily treated using a custom `keyCodeMapper` as shown above.

+### Simulating key codes

+If you do not have your scanner at hand, you can simulate keyboard events programmatically via `onScan.simulate()`.
+You can pass the desired scan code in the following formats:

+- a string - in this case no keyCode decoding is done and the code is merely validated against constraints like minLenght, etc.
+- an array of keyCodes (e.g. `[70,71,80]`) - will produce `keydown` events with corresponding `keyCode` properties.
+NOTE: these events will have empty `key` properties, so decoding may yield different results than with native events.
+- an array of objects (e.g. `[{keyCode: 70, key: "F", shiftKey: true}, {keyCode: 71, key: "g"}]`) - this way almost any event can be simulated exactly, but it's a lot of work to do.

+Hint: use the `onKeyDetect` checkbox to in the playground to get a full dump of each keyboard event an just paste them in your simulation code.

 ## Credits